realyukii/ptrace-demo/writeup.md

 3. read the machine instructions directly without decode it from the runtime you can try it by running tracer program (you might need to install disassembler in your head first, lol)

+recent changes add support for decoding machine instructions with the help of the Zydis library; you don't need to install a disassembler in your head anymore!